Free 2-minute check

 You may have noticed appetite changes in your child.
 While this can happen to some teenagers due to various social and psychological factors, it can also indicate a mental illness.
 Individuals with depression may lose the pleasure that they used to have for food, which can affect their appetite.
 Teens with anxiety can also develop gastrointestinal issues, which cause a loss of appetite.

 One of the major indicators of depressive eating is compulsive eating.
 Individuals usually eat for emotional relief and not because they’re hungry.
 So, they may eat more than they need and not feel satisfied.
-A study found that trauma, including PTSD, is linked to bulimia nervosa and other eating disorders.
+A study found that trauma, including PTSD, is linked to bulimia nervosa and other teen boy and teen girl eating disorders.

 Cognitive and Thought-Related Signs of Teen Mental Illness